ryanongwx/tp/docs/DeveloperGuide.md

   3. MedBook updates the patient entry.
   4. MedBook shows successful edit details.
 - **Extensions**:
   - 2a.
-User gives an invalid input in any field.
+MedBook detects an error in the entered input.
     - 2a1.
 MedBook shows an error message.
     - Use case ends.